flutter-stripe/flutter_stripe/README.md

 Payment sheet | Easy          | Our recommended way of handling payments.
 It offers localization, animations and error handling out of the box.  | [docs](https://docs.page/flutter-stripe/flutter_stripe/sheet) |
 Cardfield     | Medium        | Single line cardfield.
 Offers more flexibility but has less built-in functionality.                              | [docs](https://docs.page/flutter-stripe/flutter_stripe/card_field)   |
 Card form     | Medium        | Similar as the cardfield but the entry fields are spread across multi lines                                      | [docs](https://docs.page/flutter-stripe/flutter_stripe/card_field)   |

+> **Note:** Stripe is sunsetting CardField and CardForm in favor of PaymentSheet.
+We recommend using PaymentSheet for all new integrations.
+See [Stripe's documentation](https://stripe.com/docs/payments/payment-sheet) for more details.

 ### Wallets
 This library fully supports native Apple Pay and [Google pay](https://docs.page/flutter-stripe/flutter_stripe/google_pay) integration.